 I thought this festival for Grandma Ppong was a great experience and it was actually fun getting up before the ass crack of dawn and walking the sea with a torch.
 I’ve never done anything like this before and it was exhilarating to try and make it back before the tide.

-I traveled to Bali, Malaysia, Thailand, and Vietnam
+Bali, Malaysia, Thailand, and Vietnam

 Have you ever had a visual hangover?
 I’ve experienced it a few times since starting my life abroad.
 I’ve got one word for these places and it is, “Wow.”
 Every country I’ve been to is lovely in it’s own way.
 From the Land of Smiles to Halong Bay, I can’t say I’m disappointed.
 Each temple I’ve visited, every moment I smelled the sea air or each food I’ve tried has left a beautiful memory behind my eyes.